iiiime/SPREd/README.md

 python ./ml/test.py --saved_weights './tests/model_weights_ml.pth' --data './tests/hist_ml.npy' --label './tests/label_ml.csv'
 ```

-The pretrained model outputs the predicted GRN, which is then compared and evaluated with the real GRN.
+The pretrained model outputs the predicted GRN, which is then compared and evaluated with the real GRN as in the SERGIO input network in the [dataset](SPREd/dataset/data/De-noised_205G_100T_1cPerT_DS0).

 ### Train new models